codedpro/react-telegram-miniapp/README.md

 ## Acknowledgements

-Special thanks to the contributors and the Telegram team for their awesome platform.
+Special thanks to the contributors and the Telegram team for their exceptional platform.

 ---

 Developed by [CodedPro](https://github.com/codedpro)

 ---

+This README is now more structured and user-friendly, with tables to enhance the readability of API documentation and additional sections for advanced usage and customization.